 Good ventilation is very important for bees, but too much cold wind getting directly into the hive can pose a big problem.
 Be sure to position the hives’ entrance away from the wind and build fencing or buildings to create cover from the wind.

 Get them good housing

 Bees need a good home that will allow them to build comb, store food and raise young.
 Today, there are many types of hives available on the market, so if you’re a beginner, you might find yourself utterly confused.
 Luckily, you can find comprehensive beehive reviews online that will allow you to compare prices, sizes, mobility, components and materials.
-Providing your bees with good housing will give you the best results at the end, so doing your homework is crucial.
+Providing your bees with good housing will give you the best results in the end, so doing your homework is crucial.

 Keep them well hydrated